maltejk/ansible-ssh/README.md

 # ansible-ssh

 Ansible installation has all necessary parameters for connecting to managed hosts.
-Duplicationg this parameters in `~/.ssh/config` is not convenient, especially if dynamic inventory is used.
+Duplicating this parameters in `~/.ssh/config` is not convenient, especially if dynamic inventory is used.

 This script parses ansible configuration to get that parameters.
 Just place it somewhere in your `$PATH`, like `~/.local/bin`.